zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 GROUP BY C/Name
 ```

-### More strict data type validation in OQL functions
+### More Strict Data Type Validation in OQL Functions

-!
-TODO: this will be added when implemented, as there are ambiguities
+{{% todo %}}this will be added when implemented, as there are ambiguities{{% /todo %}}

-### Subquery columns should have a name or an alias
+### Subquery Columns Should Have a Name or an Alias

-When a column in the `SELECT` clause is a subquery, it is possible for it not to have a name.
+In OQL v1, when a column in the `SELECT` clause is a subquery, it was possible for it not to have a name.
 For example:

 ```sql
 SELECT